sjain1992/awesome-tech/docs/jenkins-git.md

 - [opensouce.com: How to manage binary blobs with Git](https://opensource.com/life/16/8/how-manage-binary-blobs-git-part-7) Git has extensions for handling binary blobs such as multimedia files, so today we will learn how to manage binary assets with Git.
 - [atlassian.com: Git team workflows: merge or rebase?](https://www.atlassian.com/git/articles/git-team-workflows-merge-or-rebase/)
 - [opensource.com: How to restore older file versions in Git 🌟🌟🌟](https://opensource.com/life/16/7/how-restore-older-file-versions-git)
+- [DZone: Effective Technical Writing in GitHub](https://dzone.com/articles/effectively-technical-writing-in-github) Documentation in GitHub wiki pages is becoming more and more important.
+Here are some tips to make it more readable for all involved.

 [![dzone_git_refcard](images/dzone_git_refcard.png)](https://dzone.com/refcardz/getting-started-git)